SeismicData/pyasdf/doc/index.rst

 Using pyasdf
 ^^^^^^^^^^^^

-This section will teach you the basics of creating and working with.
+This section will teach you the basics of creating and working with ASDF files with `pyasdf`.
 For more detailed information, please see the :doc:`api` documentation or have a look at the examples that demonstrate more complex workflows.

 .. admonition:: Notes on using MPI